101 Puns and Jokes Only a True Grammar Nerd Will Appreciate

 I stayed up all night to see where the sun went.

 Whether you’re an English teacher, reading specialist, or just a grammar nerd, we get you.
-Much of the We Are Teachers staff are self-proclaimed grammar junkies, and we embrace it.
+Much of the We Are Teachers staff are self-proclaimed grammar jokes and puns junkies, and we embrace it.
 Don’t ask us about the Oxford comma, though.
 We’re a divided group on that one.
-However, we can all agree that these grammar jokes and grammar puns are funny.
-Print them or put them up in your classroom when you or your students need a good laugh.
+However, we can all agree that these grammar jokes and puns are funny.
+Print these grammar jokes and puns out or put them up in your classroom when you or your students need a good laugh.

 1. You can’t go wrong with alphabet puns.